 Customers return more often

-There are very few businesses that don’t rely on repeat customers.
+There are very few businesses that don’t rely on returning customers.
 Once you’ve spent the time, energy, and resources required to get a customer, you want to keep them around.
 Shoppers remember positive customer service experiences and will want to give you their business again.

 Generates positive word-of-mouth referrals

 We’ve all been told stories about bad customer service.
 But good customer service stories get shared as well.
 In fact, 88% of consumers placed the highest level of trust in word-of-mouth recommendations from people they know.

 Give your customers the opportunity to easily share their good experience with your company.
 Provide a way for happy customers to share reviews on Yelp or your Google Reviews page.
 If you do get an unfavorable review, check out this article from the SmartBiz Small Business Blog on how to respond to negative reviews.

 Offer customers who write a positive review a small token of your appreciation.
 That could be anything from a discount on a future purchase or even a gift card for $5.00 to a nearby coffee shop.

 When consumers consider a purchase of products or services you offer, you want your company to be top of mind.
 The reputation and awareness of your brand can impact marketing efforts, consumer perception, and ultimately your bottom line.
 One of the easiest ways to build brand awareness is by offering excellent customer service.

 Customers will be more willing to give you a break if they are unhappy with your product or service.
 If they know complaints are handled swiftly and effectively, they won’t be hesitant to give your business another try.

 Once you understand the importance of offering great customer service, it’s time to train those on your team that communicate directly with your customers.
 Here are elements to incorporate into your customer service program.